 .
 In addition, your

-program should count the number of page faults for the given logical
+program should count the number of page faults encountered for the given logical

-address sequence in the file and the result should be reported in
+input sequence, and this result should be reported in your status.txt

-For this part, we do not assume the size of a page, size of virtual memory,
+For this part, we will not assume the size of a page, the size of virtual memory,

-size of physical memory.
-You will design a system that can be adaptive to
+or the size of physical memory.
+You will design a system that can adapt to

-To get the bonus points, you should list whether you have implemented
+To receive these bonus points, you should list whether you have implemented

-to implement this part in comparison to the first two parts.
+your implemented this part, in comparison to the first two parts.

-You should have a new main program named as assign3part3.c
+You should create a new main program, named assign3part3.c

 and your program should accept the following parameters: